kidiyoor/CopyPaste/README.md

 Receive Notification when other users copy any clip.
 Mechanism which helps you to simulate the concept of shortcut copy paste on different PC.

-Command to run the server : 'java -jar CPserver.jar'

 IF YOU CHOOSE PRIVATE NETWORK :

 1) Run the server CPserver in a PC, which would act as server PC.
+Command to run the server : 'java -jar CPserver.jar'.

 2) Run CPclient on other PC's.